replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

 registry with the `helm` command.
 This gives them access to your Helm chart via the Replicated Platform.

-If you compelted the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-your-application-with-replicated) lab, you'll remember that each customer has their own login credentials that are specific to their entitlements to your application.
+If you completed the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-your-application-with-replicated) lab, you'll remember that each customer has their own login credentials that are specific to their entitlements to your application.
 You can get those instructions by clicking the